-Gluten-free chestnut flour crepes stuffed with fluffy cheese, fried in butter, and slathered in sour cream and cranberry applesauce – what more could you want in life?
+In these gluten-free cheese blintzes, chestnut flour crepes are stuffed with fluffy cheese, fried in butter, and slathered in sour cream and cranberry applesauce – what more could you want in life?

 I hope everyone survived Valentine’s Day!
 Jay and I were all set for a romantic date of Mission tacos and a walk through the city to attend a political activist group, but he woke up feeling under the weather.
 So instead I got the sweetest ever valentine and the promise of a box of the most delicious plant-based ice cream straight from Seattle.
 Not too shabby.